rkuhlf/eclipse-real-time/README.md

 Must have:
 - For now it should say that it only works on desktop.
-- The graph shouldn't be offset when you click.

 Should have:
 - Add the flight.